Meriden (UK Parliament constituency): Boundaries

 The constituency was created in 1955 following a review of parliamentary seats in Warwickshire by the Boundary Commission appointed under the House of Commons (Redistribution of Seats) Act 1949.
 The constituency's area was transferred from the neighbouring constituencies of Nuneaton and Sutton Coldfield.

 Tamworth Rural District was abolished in 1965, with most of its area redistributed between the two neighbouring rural districts.
 Accordingly, this resulted in only a minor boundary change to the constituency in 1974.

 Until 1983 the seat was a Labour-Conservative marginal, covering the coal mining areas of northern Warwickshire and the more affluent area near Solihull.
 It changed hands between the two parties several times, including in a by-election in 1968, which was won by Keith Speed of the Conservatives.

 In 1983, reflecting the major local government boundary changes effected by the Local Government Act 1972, a new Meriden County Constituency was created as part of the parliamentary county of West Midlands.
 There were no boundary changes in 1997.
 The Conservatives have generally achieved solid majorities in the constituency since 1983, although Labour came within 582 votes of gaining the seat in its 1997 landslide.

 1955–1974: The Rural Districts of Atherstone, Meriden, and Tamworth.

 1974–1983: The Rural Districts of Atherstone and Meriden.

 1983–2010: The Metropolitan Borough of Solihull wards of Bickenhill, Castle Bromwich, Chelmsley Wood, Fordbridge, Kingshurst, Knowle, Meriden, Packwood, and Smith's Wood.

-2010–present: The Metropolitan Borough of Solihull wards of Bickenhill, Blythe, Castle Bromwich, Chelmsley Wood, Dorridge and Hockley Heath, Kingshurst and Fordbridge, Knowle, Meriden, and Smith's Wood.
+2010–2024: The Metropolitan Borough of Solihull wards of Bickenhill, Blythe, Castle Bromwich, Chelmsley Wood, Dorridge and Hockley Heath, Kingshurst and Fordbridge, Knowle, Meriden, and Smith's Wood.